 Having spent your pre-marriage days in an individual mindset, you may find yourself neglecting some key practices when you and your spouse consolidate into one financial entity.
 Here are the five biggest budget mistakes commonly made by newlyweds as they begin doubling down on their shared financial future:

 1. Planning for the short- or long-term, but not both

-Planning your wedding is a short-term objective, whereas writing the details of your family estate is more of a long-term plan.
-Both ends of the timeline are important, but it's most effective to start planning for your future now.
-Too many couples make the mistake of having a single, short-term financial strategy, or struggling month-to-month.
+Planning your wedding is a short-term objective, whereas arranging the details of your family estate is more of a long-term project.
+Both ends of the timeline are important, but it's better to start planning for your future now.
+Too many couples make the mistake of having a single, short-term financial strategy, or setting unattainable goals and then struggling month-to-month.

-Consider opening a shared bank account exclusively for your combined daily spending habits in order to meet your budgeting goals.
-Communicate openly to see where one of you can manage a responsibility for both of you.
-This approach will save you time, improve your budgeting, and help maximize your earnings by working together to save more—and spending together to pay less.
+Consider opening a shared bank account exclusively for your combined daily spending to help meet your budgeting goals.
+Communicate openly to see if there are areas where one of you can manage a responsibility for both.
+This approach will save time, improve your budgeting, and help maximize your earnings.
+Your goal is to work together to save more—and spend together to pay less.